Orbi home mesh wifi system: Pros, cons and tips

 7. Routers and energy conservation

-On the picture below you can see a Wi-Fi router that was purchased 5 years ago.
+In the picture below, you can see a Wi-Fi router that was purchased 5 years ago.

 It consumes 31,25 Watts per hour, while the more modern routers consume around 10 Watts per hour.

-Let’s run some calculations to find out the electricity usage and the electricity cost of our 31,25 Watts Wi-Fi router.
+Let’s run some calculations to determine the electricity usage and cost of our 31,25 Watts Wi-Fi router.

 12,5 Volts (V) x 2,5 Amps (A) = an electricity usage of 31,25 Watts hour (Wh)